-We’ve all been there – having one drink at night with dinner turns to three or four.
-When going to the bar on a weekend becomes going to the bar on a weekday.
-Or just drinking a nice cold one after a hard day at work suddenly becomes drinking a six pack.
-You’re not sure when you became an alcoholic, but over time, it becomes apparent that you’re going to need help.
+When going to the bar on a weekend turns into going to the bar almost every day, or when a nice cold one after a hard day at work suddenly becomes drinking a six pack every day when you get home, you have a problem.
+You’re not sure when harmless drinking turns into alcoholism, but over time, it becomes apparent that you need professional help.

-Don’t feel bad, you’re not alone.
-According to WebMD, it’s estimated that approximately 18 million adults in the United States abuse alcohol.
+As an alcoholism treatment center in Pennsylvania, we want to make sure you know that you are not alone.
+It’s estimated that approximately 18 million adults in the United States abuse alcohol.
 That’s one in 12 adults.
-As a result, nearly 100,000 Americans die each year as a direct result of alcohol abuse.
-Alcoholism can also play a major role in homicides, domestic issues, job absenteeism, and other types of crimes.
+As a result, nearly 100,000 Americans die each year as a direct result of alcohol abuse.1

-How does this happen?
-And why did it happen to me?
-Let’s find out.
+So, how does this happen?
+And why did it happen to you?

-We all know that drinking alcohol can change our mood.
-By drinking large amounts of alcohol, your brain will function improperly and can lead to a loss of balance, coordination, speech, and vision.
-The more you drink, the more likely you put your health in risk – alcohol poisoning can be fatal if not taking care of.
+We have all seen the effects that a night of binge drinking can have on the body.
+After drinking large amounts of alcohol, it can lead to a loss of balance, coordination, speech, and vision.
+The more you drink, the more likely you put your health at risk – alcohol poisoning can be fatal if it is not being addressed.

-Alcoholism is a progressive disease.
-The more you drink, the more alcohol you need in order to obtain that buzz.
-In fact, some alcoholics can be extremely drunk yet still have enough control to appear as if they coping with life.
-Fighting the constant cravings without proper treatment can be a losing battle.
+Alcoholism is a serious disease that affects a person’s physical and mental well-being.
+Because it is a progressive disease, the more you drink, the more alcohol you need in order to obtain that same buzz.
+In fact, some alcoholics can be extremely drunk yet still have enough control to appear as if they are fine.
+With time the alcohol will not only change the chemistry of your brain but also cause physical health issues.
+Some of the physical ailments of long-term alcohol use include:

 - High blood pressure